Lewa House: Our full report

 Centrally located on the 250km2 Lewa Conservancy, with fine views of the surrounding hilly savannahs and ...

 ... south to Mount Kenya, Lewa House is a luxury farm stay on a 7-acre plot, now entirely dependent on visitors.
 The property is owner-run by a Kenyan-Scots couple, who live here with their two young children.Lewa House is approached up a gently rising dirt road – about a twenty-minute drive from the airstrip and Lewa Conservancy headquarters.
 Close to the house, there are big trees, extensive gardens and banks of solar panels gathering energy.
 As you enter the main building, a handsome, thatch-tiled hall, living room and covered terrace serve as the reception area, where you're welcomed and have the usual short briefing.
-This area has recently been revamped and, on our most recent visit in 2019, we were impressed by the stylish and thoughtful touches that had gone into the refresh.
 The family photos, paintings and collection of artifacts lend plenty of character and warmth to these main areas.

 Lewa House's guest rooms radiate around the northern and eastern fringes of the grounds, while to the south-west are the back-of-house areas, staff quarters and farm buildings.

-Lewa House has eighteen beds in four large one-room “earth pods", each of which sleeps two or three (or more with children), and three large, two-room cottages, each sleeping four in a double and a twin.
-Lewa House is very flexible about rooming arrangements, often blocking the second room in a cottage if a couple is in the first.
-Parties from 10 in low season and from 14 in high season would often be able to take the whole property on an exclusive basis.
+Lewa House has four large one-room cottages, each of which sleeps two (or more with children), and three large, two-room family cottages, each sleeping four in a double and a twin.

-With their organic shapes and curved roofs like tortoise carapaces, the quirky earth pods resemble something in which a hobbit might be comfortable.
-Inside, however, they have conventional polished wood floors and simple wooden furniture.
-All the earth pods were updated in 2018, and when we stayed here in 2019 we felt that there was a significant improvement.
-A new dressing area has been created at the back of earth pods and some new furniture and soft furnishings introduced, giving it a cosy, homely feel.
-The smoothly curving wall surfaces are fun, and every earth pod has a lovely terrace looking out across the rolling hills.
-The bathrooms in the earth pods, as in the cottages, are very large, with walk-in showers (good hot water and decent pressure) and bathtubs either located under a window or just outside, in the open air.
+With their organic shapes and curved roofs like tortoise carapaces, the quirky one bedroom cottages are designed more like 'earthpods' and from the outside resemble something in which a hobbit might be comfortable.
+Inside, however, they are very comfortable, with polished wood floors, large beds, white linens and local artwork.
+The rooms are spacious and there is a dressing and luggage storage area has been created at the back.
+The smoothly curving wall surfaces are fun, and each room has a lovely terrace looking out across the rolling hills.
+The bathrooms are very large, with walk-in showers (good hot water and decent pressure) and bathtubs either located under a window or just outside, in the open air.
 The design of the rooms also meant that these stay cool during the day, but warm at night (nights can be chilly in Lewa).

 Lewa House's free-form swimming pool, insulated to keep its temperature a little higher than ambient, is reckoned to be the warmest in Lewa.
 At this altitude, that makes a difference, especially for children – though note that there is no lifeguard.
 The lovely pool terrace offers shade and plants and trees all around, with a good chance of spotting wildlife on the hillside.
 Lunch is taken in the open-sided dining area by the pool.